fillobissi/Urbanalize/CONTRIBUTING.md

 # Contributing to Urbanalize

 Thank you for considering contributing to **Urbanalize**!
-Your help is greatly appreciated, and together we can make this library better for everyone.
+Your help is greatly appreciated, and together we can make this library better for everyone, since there is still a lot to do!

 This document outlines the contribution process to help ensure a smooth and consistent workflow.